huaminghuangtw/Evergreen-Notes/Permanent-Notes/solitude.md

 ---

-There are many elements of living a good life, but the first and most foundational is to love yourself and enjoy spending time with yourself.
+There are many elements of [living a good life](how-to-live-a-life.md), but the first and most foundational is to [love yourself](Self-compassion.md) and enjoy spending time with yourself.

-Go do things on your own so you learn to trust your mind and view it as a welcome companion.
+[Go do things on your own / Take yourself on dates](https://www.youtube.com/watch?v=k7X7sZzSXYs) so you learn to trust your mind and view it as a welcome companion.
 If someone declared, “Tomorrow you must spend the day alone” the hope is that you would reply, “That sounds like a good day!”

 The person who is at ease within finds every other space larger and more enjoyable. [^1]